samarjit/vagrant-kubeadm/README.md

 1. Login to kslave.
 Check ifconfig if 192.168.33.11 does not appear (virtual box issue).
 Then fire `$systemctl restart network.service`.
     * kubeadm join --token=7baee4.d576223cb4884c9b 192.168.33.10.
 2. Login to kmaster.
 Check ifconfig if 192.168.33.10 does not appear (virtual box issue).
 Then fire `$systemctl restart network.service`.
-    * kubectl taint nodes --all dedicated-
+    * kubectl taint nodes --all dedicated-  [Not needed to run manually, already in setup.sh.
+New syntax #kubectl taint nodes --all node-role.kubernetes.io/master-]
-    * kubectl --kubeconfig /vagrant/admin.conf apply -f /vagrant/kube-flannel.yml
+    * kubectl --kubeconfig /vagrant/admin.conf apply -f /vagrant/kube-flannel.yml [Not needed to run manually, already in setup.sh.]
+    * kubectl get pods --all-namespaces

+### Test cluster kube-dns and kube-proxy by deploying a simple service
     * kubectl create -f /vagrant/service.yml -f /vagrant/deployment.yml
-    * kubectl get pods --all-namespaces

 Expected to resolve to pod IPs.
 But this does not work.
 `dig +short  @10.96.0.10 _http._tcp.hello-service.default.svc.cluster.local SRV`